 This database gives access to Oxford's bilingual dictionaries, enabling you to search and browse translations in Spanish, French, German, Italian, Chinese.
 You can also listen to audio pronunciations and click through to verb tables, grammar and cultural notes, and moreAccess downloadable templates including sample CVs, letters, and emails.

 Oxford Reference Online consists of a wealth of facts, figures, definitions, and translations found in dictionary, language reference, and subject reference works published by Oxford University Press.

 This database consists of facts, figures, definitions, and translations found in dictionary, language reference, and subject reference works published by Oxford University Press.
 We subscribe to the Premium Collection which offers indexed, cross-searchable dictionary, language reference, and subject reference works, including information across a broad subject range from titles in the Oxford Companions Series.
 We also subscribe to the Literature and Western Civilization collections.

 A database that provides peer-reviewed annotated bibliographies and short encyclopaedia entries maintained by Oxford University Press.

 It helps researchers find reliable sources of information by directing them to specific chapters, books, websites, archives, or data.
-Although OBO contains a library of disciplined-based subject modules, we only have access to the Victorian Literature subject module.
+Our subscription includes access to the African Studies, Art History, Atlantic History, Biblical Studies, Classics, Linguistics, Medieval Studies, Military History, Political Science, Renaissance & Reformation modules.
+Perpetual access to the Victorian Literature module is also available.
 In each module, scholars have produced a guide to sources in an area of study.
 The guides feature bibliographic citations supported by direct recommendations about which sources to consult.

 An international bibliography of German literature and literary studies.
 Guest status: limited access to the BDSL Online database.
 You can search for the reporting years from 1985 to 2009.